banner image

 Trans and BIPOC Pride flags on a wooden table, LGBTQ+ perinatal and postpartum mood and anxiety disorders therapist alaska

-PMADs often reflect the transition into a new lifestyle: there is significant change, high stress, confusion, exhaustion, poor sleep, chores, finances, a tiny new human, and visitors - oh my.
+PMADs often reflect the transition into a new lifestyle: significant change, high stress, confusion, exhaustion, poor sleep, chores, finances, a tiny highly-reliant new human, and visitors - oh my.

 Fast Facts: